-By Christine Anthony.
-Last Updated 19th February 2021.
+By Daniel Picard.
+Last Updated 27th June 2022.
 Welcome to our guide to claiming compensation for tinnitus after a car accident.
 Were you involved in a road traffic incident that was caused by a negligent third-party?
 Did you suffer tinnitus and/or vertigo after a car accident as a result?
 If so, you could be entitled to compensation for such harm inflicted upon you.
 Here at Legal Helpline, we could provide a free assessment of your unique circumstances and connect you with a knowledgeable personal injury solicitor from our expert panel.

 Throughout this guide will be useful information about how you could receive compensation from a tinnitus claim, alongside advice about what steps you could take to help strengthen your case.
 When you are ready to begin your claim, a friendly adviser will be waiting to discuss your unique circumstances with you.
 Your free, no-obligation consultation is just a phone call away, so call us on 0161 696 9685 or consider the contact methods at the bottom of this guide.

 Jump To A Section

 - A Guide To Making A Tinnitus After A Car Accident Compensation Claim

 - What Are The Symptoms Of Tinnitus Caused By A Car Accident?

 - How Tinnitus Could Be Caused By A Car Accident?

 - How Tinnitus Could Be Caused By Head Injuries

 - How To Prove Liability For Tinnitus Caused By A Car Accident